the-openary/website-dev/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "<monofont>A new way of innovating...<monofont>"
+  title: "<monofont>Make something that can impact the <pinkhl>world</hl><monofont>"
-  content: "The Openary is a project that aims to make innovation accessible to everyone."
+  content: "The Openary is a project that aims to inspire others to make *for* others.
+We believe that through technology & innovation, each one of us has the power to make the world a better place.
+Whether that be solving a global issue, changing your local community, or just helping your neighbour.
+No matter your skill, background, or resources, there's a project out there for **you.**"
   image: "/images/nobanner.png"
   button:
     enable: true